AElfProject/AElf/docs/cli/intro.md

 ## Introduction to the CLI

-We briefly presented AElfs command line tool in the [Getting started](../quickstart.md) section.
+We briefly presented AElfs command line tool in the [getting started](../quickstart.md) section.
 We discovered that AElf.CLI is the client program used for interacting with a node via RPC calls.
-You can use it sending transactions or querying for the chains state.
+You can use it for sending transactions, querying the chains state...
 It also serves as a wallet program to manage your accounts (keys).

 ## Build